aliendev/VSToggl/README.md

-# vstoggl README
+# VSToggl README

-This is the README for your extension "vstoggl".
-After writing up a brief description, we recommend including the following sections.
+VSToggl is a VS Code extension to enable you to make use of Toggl Tracker without leaving the editor.

 ## Features